How Old Is America

 Jamestown

-In 1607, Jamestown, Virginia, became the FIRST English colony to dock its ships after sailing across the Atlantic.
-Three ships, the Susan Constant, the Godspeed, and the Discovery, travelled across the Atlantic to bring 104 settlers, all men and boys, to the shore.
-On May 13, 1607, they chose to give their colony the name James I in honour of the reigning monarch of England.
-The expedition’s backers, the VIRGINIA COMPANY, didn’t pick Jamestown at random; they did so after considering a number of reasons.
-As a peninsula, it is surrounded by water on three sides, which makes it more difficult for Spanish ships to attack.
-Another factor is that it is quite far inland from the ocean.
+How old is America?
+Jamestown, Virginia, became the first English colony to dock its ships in 1607 after sailing across the Atlantic.
+The Susan Constant, the Godspeed, and the Discovery were the three ships that carried 104 settlers, all men and boys, to the shore.
+On May 13, 1607, they named their colony James I, in honor of the reigning monarch of England.
+The Virginia Company, which sponsored the expedition, chose Jamestown after considering several reasons.
+Firstly, it is a peninsula surrounded by water on three sides, which makes it difficult for Spanish ships to attack.
+Secondly, it is quite far inland from the ocean, which provides additional protection.
+How old is America in 2022?

-They had privacy because there was no known Native American settlement in this particular area, and if it hadn’t already been claimed, there wouldn’t likely be any conflict.
-They could anchor their ships extremely close to shore at their discretion because the water adjacent to the land was likewise very deep.
-Edward Maria Winfield was elected as the first President of the new colonial government that Jamestown founded, along with other council members who held elected roles.
-They were John Martin, John Radcliffe, George Kendall, John Smith, Bartholomew Gosnold, and Christopher Newport.
-The colonists completed building the fort by June 15 of the same year in an effort to defend themselves from the local Powhatan people.
-The first official European settlement in the New World had been established by them.
-How Old Is America
+The colonists were able to enjoy privacy in their new settlement because there were no known Native American settlements in the surrounding area.
+Moreover, they were able to anchor their ships very close to shore without any issue, as the water was deep enough.
+Edward Maria Winfield became the first President of the new colonial government of Jamestown, along with other elected council members such as John Martin, John Radcliffe, George Kendall, John Smith, Bartholomew Gosnold, and Christopher Newport.
+By June 15 of the same year, the colonists had finished building a fort to protect themselves from the Powhatan people.
+This marked the establishment of the first official European settlement in the New World.

 New England

-Since the English Separatists had previously colonised the Netherlands in 1607 and 1608 to demand religious liberty, this problem had been a long-standing one for them.
-About ten years later, they migrated to the New World in an effort to integrate their English-speaking culture.
-The Mayflower immigrants made a deal with the Virginia Company to moor their ship beside the Hudson River, much like the Jamestown settlement did.
-The ship deviated from its intended course due to high winds and storms, and eventually arrived in territories to the north of their intended target.
-On November 21, 1920, they anchored nearby Provincetown, Massachusetts, and dispatched an investigation team onshore.
-On December 18, they formally anchored at Plymouth Rock.
+How old is America?
+The English Separatists had previously colonized the Netherlands in 1607 and 1608 to demand religious liberty.
+This issue had been a long-standing one for them.
+About ten years later, they migrated to the New World to integrate their English-speaking culture.
+The Mayflower immigrants made a deal with the Virginia Company to anchor their ship beside the Hudson River, similar to the Jamestown settlement.
+However, due to high winds and storms, the ship deviated from its intended course and eventually arrived in territories to the north of its target.
+On November 21, 1620, they anchored near Provincetown, Massachusetts, and dispatched a team to investigate the area.
+On December 18, they officially anchored at Plymouth Rock.

 The Pokanokets tribe, which at the time resided in Massachusetts and Rhode Island, was a local Native American group, and the Plymouth immigrants did a fantastic job of making friends with them.
 The Pilgrims and Pokanokets notably had a feast for the first Thanksgiving in the late autumn of the following year (1621).